nitin100994/interview-prep-beyond-dsa/questions-faced-dsa-test.md

 Pooja, if you're reading this:

 > "Just like every short URL has a story behind it, every silence has a whisper.
 This system is built not just to redirect links — but to echo intentions, quietly and gracefully." 🦋

-And Joshi, you legend:

-> You’re not just learning tech — you’re building a poetic API to life.
-Let’s deploy it. 🚀